oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/architecture/scaling-out-with-redis.md

 ## How to configure HTTP Sessions backed by Redis

-To configure this, deploy a Redis instance.
-There are various ways to do this:
+To set up this configuration, you need to deploy a Redis instance, and there are multiple methods available to achieve this, including:

 * [Deploy Azure Cache for Redis](https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-configure)
 * [Deploy a Redis container](https://collabnix.com/how-to-setup-and-run-redis-in-a-docker-container/)

-After you've set up the Redis Cache, you can start building the BFF.
-For the BFF to work properly, several NuGet packages are required.
+Once the Redis Cache is set up, you can proceed with building the BFF.
+You will need to install several required NuGet packages.

 Execute the following commands to create the BFF:

 ```powershell
 dotnet new web